Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Theoretical analysis

-In practice, one may not know the exact ${\lambda_i}$ in advance.
-However, we can design $\Delta$ based on a conservative minimum signal strength.
+In practice, the exact signal strengths $\{\lambda_i\}$ may not be known in advance.
+However, we can design $\Delta$ based on a conservative lower bound for the signal strength.
 For example, suppose it is known that each signal component has SNR at least $\rho_{\min} = \lambda_{\min}/\sigma^2$.
-Then a safe choice is to set $\Delta$ to the midpoint between the no-signal and minimal-signal expectations:
+A robust choice is to set $\Delta$ to the midpoint between the pre-change expectation and a conservative estimate of the post-change expectation as